bernhardAxonIvy/doc/source/engine-guide/integration/cluster/index.rst

 higher **hardware costs** and higher **license fees** as you will need an :ref:`enterprise-license`.

-The diagram below shows how an |ivy-engine| Cluster setup looks like.
-A user accesses the |ivy-engine| Cluster via a :ref:`load balancer <cluster-load-balancer>` that routes the traffic to the :ref:`nodes <cluster-configuration>` of the cluster.
+The diagram below shows how an Axon Ivy Engine Cluster setup looks like.
+A user accesses the Axon Ivy Engine Cluster via a :ref:`load balancer <cluster-load-balancer>` that routes the traffic to the :ref:`nodes <cluster-configuration>` of the cluster.
 All cluster nodes share the same system database and Elasticsearch server.